Generic name: ketotifen ophthalmic [ kee-toe-TYE-fen-off-THAL-mik ]

 Use the missed dose as soon as you remember.
 Skip the missed dose if it is almost time for your next scheduled dose.
 Do not use extra medicine to make up the missed dose.

 An overdose of Claritin Eye is not expected to be dangerous.
 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222 if anyone has accidentally swallowed the medication.

 What should I avoid while using ketotifen ophthalmic?

 Do not use other eye medications unless your doctor tells you to.

 Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

-Stop using ketotifen ophthalmic and call your doctor at once if you have:
+Claritin Eye may cause serious side effects.
+Stop using Claritin Eye and call your doctor at once if you have:

 redness, drainage, eyelid swelling, or other signs of infection;

 severe itching of the eyes worse than before using the medication.